demonitize/demonitized-bot-twitch/README.md

 `??pronouns` - Lists the streamer's pronouns.

-`??so <username>` - Shouts Out the user who you mention
+`??so <username>` - Shouts Out the user who you mention.
+Requires being a mod, or the Streamer.

 `??ad` - Runs an ad for 69 seconds.
 Nice (Requires Editor Permissions)

-`??ld` - Locks down the channel with Subs Only Mode, Emote Only Mode, and Max Followers Only Mode
+`??ld` - Locks down the channel with Subs Only Mode, Emote Only Mode, and Max Followers Only Mode.
+Requires being a mod, or the Streamer.

+`??debug` - A debug command designed for the creator of the bot.
+Other users are unable to use this command.

 ## Henzoid Commands ##